Krokop/cv/index.md

 ## Oleh Serbokryl

 ### Summary
+Here some thoughts which are describe me as a person:
-More time on design - less time on debug.
-Team player with self #TOOD add skills Have experiance in building team from 0 for a project.
-Think that company culture build processes and have impact on goals achivement.
+* More time on design - less time on debug.
+* Project/team goals is more important than personal.
+* Company culture build processes and not vice-versa.

 #### Contacts